Nadjim Abdou: International career

 In March 2016, Abdou was called up to the Comoros squad for the first time in six months and captained the national team, in a 1–0 win against Botswana in the Africa Cup of Nations qualification on 24 March 2016.
 He captained Comoros once by the end of the year, as the national team were eventually eliminated from the Group Stage.

 Abdou captained Comoros in both legs against Mauritius in the African Cup Qualification, as the national team won 3–2 on aggregate.
 Following this, he began playing in either the centre–back position and right–back position by the end of the year.
 Abdou then featured four times in the Africa Cup of Nations qualification, as Comoros were eventually eliminated from the Group Stage.
 He then helped the national team keep three consecutive clean sheets between 12 October 2019 and 18 November 2019.

 The following year, Abdou was called up to the Comoros squad for the first time in almost a year.
 He continued to resume his captain duty and played in both as a centre–back position to help the national team beat Kenya 3–1 on aggregate.
+On 23 December 2021, Abdou was included in the Comoros’ 26-man final squad for the Africa Cup of Nations.
+He made one start as captain, as the national team reached the knockout stage.
+However, in a round of sixteen match against Cameroon, Abdou received a straight red card in the 7th minute for a foul on Moumi Ngamaleu, as Comoros were eventually eliminated in the tournament, in what turns out to be his last appearance for the national team.